 "South Africa has directly, openly, and in a wholesale manner violated the sanctions imposed by the Security Council against the illegal racist regime of the white minority in Southern Rhodesia.
-South Africa is thereby infringing one of the fundamental principles of the Charter embodied in Article 2, paragraph - namely, that every Member State shall refrain from giving assistance to any State against which the United Nations is taking preventive or enforcement action."
+South Africa is thereby infringing one of the fundamental principles of the Charter embodied in Article 2, paragraph - namely, that every Member State shall refrain from giving assistance to any State against which the United Nations is taking preventive or enforcement action."2674

 Occasionally, practice may suggest at first sight that Article 2(5) UNC extends beyond compliance and implementation of enforcement measures.
-For example, in connection with the situation concerning the Republic of Congo, the Council demanded "that the Governments of Uganda, Rwanda, as well as the Democratic Republic of the Congo, cease using their respective territories to support violations of the arms embargo imposed by resolution 1493 of 28 July 2003 or activities of armed groups operating in the region".
-Similarly, the Council called on States to investigate, for monitor, or report or report on situations, thus, at first sight complementing the obligations required by the enforcement action.
-A closer analysis, however, shows that this aligns with the scope of the obligation in the enforcement measure.
-Its legal and obligatory basis is grounded in the resolution, which the Council subsequently only reiterated or called upon to enforce.
+For example, in connection with the situation concerning the Republic of Congo, the Council demanded "that the Governments of Uganda, Rwanda, as well as the Democratic Republic of the Congo, cease using their respective territories to support violations of the arms embargo imposed by resolution 1493 of 28 July 2003 or activities of armed groups operating in the region".2675 Similarly, the Council called on States to investigate,2676 monitor,2677 or report2678 on situations, thus, at first sight complementing the obligations required by the enforcement action.
+A closer analysis, however, shows that this aligns with the scope of the obligation in the resolution, which the Council subsequently only reiterated or called upon to enforce.